 6.8.3 Evaluation

-The solution addresses KI#4 and it enables the following aspects: UE and TNGF performs mutual authentication during UE TNAP mobility as part of re-authentication by exchanging nonces and verifying a related MAC.
+The solution addresses KI#4 and it enables the following aspects:

+Integrity protection of Tnonce and Unonce was performed when Tnonce and Unonce first transferred between UE and TNGF (Figure 6.8.2-1 step10b and 10c).
+UE and TNGF performs mutual authentication during UE TNAP mobility as part of re-authentication by exchanging nonces and verifying a related MAC.

 Further impacts related to the solution includes: